-The eReefs modelling system includes a 1 km and 4 km resolution model domain and the relocatable estuary model RECOM which is able to be used by specialist users and managers.
-All of these models include integrated 3 dimensional hydrodynamic, sediment, and biogeochemistry and ecology modelling systems.
+The eReefs modelling system uses the CSIRO Environmental Modelling Suite to represent the 3 dimensional hydrodynamic, sediment, and biogeochemistry and ecology processes.
+The modelling system includes a 1 km and 4 km resolution model domain and the relocatable estuary model RECOM which is able to be used by specialist users and managers.

 The eReefs modelling system

 There are three ways to access eReefs models, each of which is intended for different types of users (Click on maps below to go to model pages).
 The models address multiple spatial scales, ranging from whole of GBR (thousands of kilometres) to individual reefs and estuaries (hundreds of metres).
 GBR 1 and GBR 4 provide 3-dimensional hindcasts and near real-time models for the eReefs region.
 RECOM provides access to create model grids for specialist users and managers.

 |GBR 4 km domain||GBR 1 km domain||RECOM user interface|

 The models operate in near real-time, and a hindcast archive exists back to September 2010.

 The eReefs models deliver information that addresses the scientific issues surrounding the GBR lagoon and reef; i.e. delivery of nutrients from the catchment, processing of those nutrients by estuaries, eutrophication potential, sediment transport, hypoxia, reef acidification and coral bleaching.
 Most of these issues require coupled benthic-pelagic sediment transport and biogeochemical (BGC) models to deliver the required system understanding and information.
 In order to successfully address these issues, the models are required to operate in near real-time and hindcast mode.
 The approach is to append near real-time results to an ever growing archive so that the models always remain current.
 Currently the 4 km model archive begins in September 2010 and the 1 km model archive in December 2014.